MichaelShaw/jam/README.md

 cargo run --example commands

 # Todo
+- Fix up texture rendering to be nearest neighbour
 - Cleanup vertex naming/namespacing etc.
 - Is Initial dimensions pixels or points .... we probably need seperate structs to avoid mistakes .... and a scale factor ... to allow translation.